leodeslf/leaf/src/content/notes/method/tps/lean.md

 >*Lean is both a philosophy and a discipline* which, at its core, increases access to information to ensure responsible decision making in the service of creating customer value.
 (Jim Benson)

-Lean is a **mindset** (aka Lean Thinking) that aims to *make smarter decisions* about how to invest resources (such as time, energy, and money) to *eliminate waste* and to *consume less*.
+Lean is a **mindset** that aims to *make smarter decisions* about how to invest resources (such as time, energy, and money) to *eliminate waste* and to *consume less*.
 That's made by promoting the total commitment of team members as *problem solvers*, while putting *customer satisfaction* as the main target.
 Therefore, *adding customer-defined value* to products and services, which improves the overall business performance.

 >There's nothing so useless as doing something efficiently that should not be done at all.
-(Peter Drucker, known as the "Management guru")
+(Peter Drucker, known as the "Management Guru")

-Before the modern conception of Lean as a business mindset/methodology to be applied in almost any industry, it was originally an approach to the manufacturing process of Toyota known as the *Toyota Production System* (TPS), developed by Taiichi Ohno in the 1950s.
+Lean was mainly developed by Taiichi Ohno, it was first an approach (among many others) for the *Toyota Production System* (TPS) before its modern conception of a business method to be applied in almost any industry.

 ## The Pillars of Lean